 It really is that easy!

 Keep in mind when choosing a spot that you will need some basic equipment.
-All hammocks can be hung from trees, anchored posts, stands and even from wall & ceiling wood studs.
+All hammocks can be hung from trees, anchored posts, walls and ceiling studs, or conveniently hang your hammock with ease with a hammock stand.
 An easy and convenient alternative is using hammock tree straps, but if you choose the more traditional hanging route, you'll want a tape measure to determine distance & height, a drill as well as your hanging hooks (i.e. this hanging kit).
 If you can't find those perfectly spaced trees, we offer hammock stands that solve the problem.